lodsa-ntos/lodex-portfolio/README.md

 ## 📄 License

 © 2025 Lodney Santos - LodeX Studio.
-All rights reserved.
+All Rights Reserved.

 This portfolio is proprietary software.
 The design, code, and content are protected by copyright.